microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ## Automation

-If you'd like to use the devcontainer CLI in your CI/CD builds or test automation, you can find examples of GitHub Actions and Azure DevOps Tasks in the [devcontainers/ci](https://github.com/devcontainers/ci) repository.
+If you'd like to use the dev container CLI in your CI/CD builds or test automation, you can find examples of GitHub Actions and Azure DevOps Tasks in the [devcontainers/ci](https://github.com/devcontainers/ci) repository.

 ## Feedback

-The devcontainer CLI and specification are under active development and we welcome your feedback, which you can provide in [this issue](https://github.com/devcontainers/cli/issues/7), or through new issues and pull requests in the [devcontainers/cli](https://github.com/devcontainers/cli) repository.
+The dev container CLI and specification are under active development and we welcome your feedback, which you can provide in [this issue](https://github.com/devcontainers/cli/issues/7), or through new issues and pull requests in the [devcontainers/cli](https://github.com/devcontainers/cli) repository.

 ## Next steps

-* [Dev container specification repository](https://github.com/devcontainers/spec) - File and review issues to shape the direction of development containers and the dev container CLI.
+* [Dev container specification repository](https://github.com/devcontainers/spec) - Read and contribute to the open specification.
 * [devcontainer.json reference](/docs/remote/devcontainerjson-reference.md) - Review the `devcontainer.json` schema.
 * [Create a Development Container](/docs/remote/create-dev-container.md) - Create a custom container for your work environment.
 * [Advanced Containers](/remote/advancedcontainers/overview.md) - Find solutions to advanced container scenarios.